Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Absinthe vs. Whisky

 The nutritional content of absinthe is not so different from that of whisky either.
-That being said, absinthe contains more calories when compared to whisky.
+That being said, absinthe contains more calories than whisky.
 Absinthe is also higher in most minerals, including sodium.

-To further look into the nutritional differences of these two drinks, you can visit our “Absinthe vs. Whisky” page - https://foodstruct.com/compare/absinthe-vs-whisky.
+To look into the nutritional differences between these two drinks further, you can visit our “Absinthe vs. Whisky” page.

 Absinthe, like most other alcoholic drinks, is a high-calorie beverage.
 Even though it can be used during low-fat and low-carb diets, it is not a good fit for a low-calorie diet.